turingschool/curriculum/source/projects/eventmanager.markdown

   end
 ```

 How do we figure out if it's the first line?
 The CSV object, stored in `@file`, has a `lineno` method that tells you what line it's on.
-Write an `if` condition that checks if `@file.lineno` is equal to zero.
+Write an `if` condition that checks if `@file.lineno` is equal to 2.
 If it is, output the headers with `output << line.headers`.

 ### Step 2: In-Place Phone Number and Zipcode Cleaning